thecodingmachine/service-provider-registry/README.md

 Caching of `getServices`
 ========================

 You can use the shortcut `Registry::getServices($key)` method to call the `getServices` method on a service provider.
-The result is cached, si 2 successive calls will not call the `getServices` method twice.
+The result is cached: 2 successive calls will not call the `getServices` method twice.

 ```php